franckbret/django-blog-quintet/README.rst

 Add 'blogquintet' to your installed apps.

-Be sure to put 'blogquintet' __BEFORE__ 'zinnia' in order to have templates inheritance.
+Be sure to put 'blogquintet' *BEFORE* zinnia' in order to have templates inheritance.

 Something like this : ::